paraps/paraps/README.md

 ### PLEASE READ BIO BEFORE INTERACTING !!
 #### also this github is for ponytown ONLY, anyone who isn't from ponytown WILL (MOST LIKELY) BE BLOCKED.
+#### will generally hide anyone who makes me uncomfy or are just really annoying lol